weicheng113/CarND-Vehicle-Detection/writeup.md

 I trained a Linear SVM using the labeled data from GTI vehicle image database and KITTI vision benchmark suite, but not Udacity data.
 Data is as follows:
 * 8792 car and 8968 non-car samples, which gives a good balanced data.
-* `14208` training data and `3552(20%)` validation data.
+* `14208` training data and `3552(about 20%)` validation data.

-I normalized the data with [StandardScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to avoid some features having dominant impact on classification.
+I shuffled the data with `a rand_state to sklearn.model_selection.train_test_split` and normalized the data with [StandardScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to avoid some features having dominant impact on classification.
 I experimented with SVC types and parameters and ended up with [a Linear SVM](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html), as it gave me a good test accuracy of 99.07% with 1000 iterations and low false positives(when with HOG features from all channels in `YCrCb` color space).
-The implementation of classifier is in the function `train_classifier` from lines 74 through 102 of the file called `classifier.py`
+The implementation of classifier is in the function `train_classifier` from lines 74 through 102 in the file called `classifier.py`

 ### Sliding Window Search